dleontev/CCNA/CCNA-Chapter-Summaries/volume1/chapter23/chapter23-summary.md

 ## OSPF Point-to-Point Network Type

 *   This type does not elect a DR/BDR.
-*   Routers reach a FULL state with their neighbor on the link.
+*   Routers reach a FULL state with their one neighbor on the link.
 *   This type is the default on serial interfaces.
 *   It is also a common choice on Ethernet WAN links.